chelliy/chelliy/README.md

 Hi, I’m Qingzhi You, you also can call me Chellie.

-A senior in Gerogia Institute of Technology, majoring CS, Intelligent and Media threads.
+Finished undergraduate study at Georgia Institute of Technology, majoring in CS, Intelligent and Media threads.

+MSCS(Game Development) student at USC

 I love play video games, and also want to work in game development field.